I hate feeling angry.

 And in the end, I left my job.

 Feeling Angry Is Healthy

 Most children are taught that feeling angry is wrong.
 They are punished for feeling angry.
 So most grew up hiding their anger from others and avoiding confrontations.

 However, this constant suppression of anger is actually bad in the long run.

 Blocking your feelings doesn’t mean they don’t exist.

 Anger has a way to manifest itself in another form if it wasn’t felt and released.
 People who don’t get angry might become passive-aggressive instead.
-Some people turn their anger into other addictions like food, sex and entertainment.
-And some people like me, who doesn’t allow themselves to feel angry, gets depressed easily.
+Some people turn their anger into other addictions like food, sex, and entertainment.
+And some people like me, who don’t allow themselves to feel angry, get depressed easily.